sandstorm/TemplateMailer/README.md

 ## Features
 This package works in Neos CMS and Flow and provides the following functionality:

-* Simple creation and sending of template-based emails
+* Simple creation and sending of Fluid template-based emails
 * Automatic inlining of CSS into the email body, making it look good in clients like Gmail as well

 ## Compatibility and Maintenance